 I went to her after the call.

-‘Hi.’
-I started, not totally sure if I’m qualified to talk to this rich kid.
+‘Hi,’ I started not totally sure if I was qualified to talk to this rich kid.

-‘Hi.’
-She looked my way.
-Her eyelashes effortlessly gave off the effect the girls that fix artificial ones try so painfully to get.
+‘Hi,’ she looked my way.
+Her eyelashes gave off the effect these girls that fix artificial ones try so painfully to get.

-‘Seems you are having problems.
+‘Seems you are having some issues.
 Can I be of help?’
 I asked knowing it wasn’t going to be money problems because she looked like money – I inhaled deeply – and smelled like money.

 ‘Not really.
-Just a little frustrated’ she replied softly in an English that only children who went to expensive schools can command.
+Just a little frustrated,’ she replied softly in an English that only children that went to expensive schools can command.

 ‘Can you talk about it?’
-I enquired as the gentleman that I am.
+I enquired as the gentleman I was.

-‘Well, my dad, he just called me that he’s at the airport, getting a flight to Lagos.’
-She answered worriedly.
-I wondered how that was a problem.
+‘Well, my dad, he just called me that he’s at the airport getting a flight to Lagos,’ she answered worriedly.
+I wondered what problem was there.

 ‘Are you worried his plane might crash?’
-I asked in a puzzled manner.
+I asked, puzzled.

-‘No!’
-She said almost immediately, her voice a bit more audible.
-‘He took my car with him and all my stuffs are inside.
-My documents, purse, ID card, everything.’
-She finished.
+‘No!’ she said almost immediately, her voice a bit more audible.
+‘He took my car with him and all my stuff are inside.
+My documents, purse, ID card, everything,’ she finished.

 ‘I guess you are sort of stranded?’
 I said finally.
 I must be friends with this girl.

-I put my hand inside my pocket and peeled one Nnamdi Azikiwe note from the ten identical notes I just collected from the bank, and pointed it discreetly at her.
+I put my hand inside my pocket and peeled 2 Nnamdi Azikiwe notes from the ten identical notes I just collected from the bank and pointed it discreetly at her.

-She looked at the money the way Goliath looked at David in that battle at the Valley of Elah.
+She looked at the money the way Goliath looked at David in the battle at the Valley of Elah.

 ‘Don’t worry.
-This will not carry me.
+This will not take me there.
 I will call my brother.
-He will take me to the airport’ No no no!
-I have to be friends with her.
+He will take me to the airport.’
+No no no!
+I have to be friends with this girl.

-‘But it’s the airport at in the next town here, how much do you need to get there?’
-I asked hoping she won’t be offended.
+‘But it’s the airport in the next town here, how much do you need to get there?’
+I asked hoping she didn’t get offended.

-‘I want to charter a taxi there.
-5k should do.’
-She answered in her signature low voice.
+‘I want to charter a taxi there, 5k should take me there,’ she answered in her signature low voice.

 It felt like she could see through into my pocket.
-I brought out the remaining nine notes and add for her.
+I brought out the remaining 8 notes and add them to the 2 in my hand and handed them all to her.
 She collected them.

-I just stood up and ran away.
-Like Lot, I never looked back!
+I just stood up from where I sat and ran away.